JasperHof/JasperHof.github.io/_docs/input.md

 # Genotype formats

-LDAK accepts genetic data in many formats, using one of the following arguments:
+LDAK accepts genetic data in three formats, using one of the following arguments:

 | Argument |  Description |
 |--------------------|--------|